grafana/agent/docs/sources/static/set-up/install-agent-docker.md

 - ../../set-up/install-agent-docker/
 ---

-# Install Grafana Agent on Docker
+# Run Grafana Agent in a Docker container

 Grafana Agent is available as a Docker container image on the following platforms: